sindresorhus/np/readme.md

 For new packages, start the `version` field in package.json at `0.0.0` and let `np` bump it to `1.0.0` or `0.1.0` when publishing.

-### Prerequisite runs forever (macOS Sierra)
+### Prerequisite step runs forever on macOS Sierra

-If you're running macOS >= 10.12 and previously stored your git SSH-Key in the keychain (so you don't have to enter your password on every single git command) it happens that the `prerequisite` step runs forever, because you should type in your password when publishing a new version with `np`.
-Unfortunately thats not possible right now.
+If you're running macOS Sierra or higher and previously stored your Git SSH-key in the keychain (So you don't have to enter your password on every single Git command), it happens that the `prerequisite` step runs forever.
+This is because macOS Sierra no longer stores the SSH-key in the keychain by default, so it prompts for a password during the `prerequisite` step, but you're not able to input it.
+The solution is to open `~/.ssh/config` (if it doesn't exist create it), add or modify `AddKeysToAgent yes`, and save the file.
+To add your SSH-key to the keychain, you have to run a simple Git command like `git fetch`.
+Your credentials should now be stored in the keychain and you're able to use `np` again.

-#### Solution

-Open `~/.ssh/config` (if it doesn't exist create it)

-Add or modify:  `AddKeysToAgent yes`

-Save the file, and close it.

-To add your SSH-Key to the keychain, you have to run a simple git command like `git fetch`.
-Now your credentials should be stored in the keychain and you are able to use `np` again.

 ## Created by